Cardiospermum halicacabum

-Cardiospermum halicacabum, known as the lesser balloon vine, balloon plant or love in a puff, is a climbing plant widely distributed across tropical and subtropical areas of Africa, Australia, South Asia and North America that is often found as a weed along roads and rivers.
+Cardiospermum halicacabum, known as the lesser balloon vine, balloon plant, love in a puff, or heartseed, is a climbing plant widely distributed across tropical and subtropical areas of Africa, Australia, South Asia and North America that is often found as a weed along roads and rivers.

 Names

 The 1889 book The Useful Native Plants of Australia records that other common names for Cardiospermum halicacabum were "heart seed", "heart pea", or "winter cherry".
 It is one among the "Ten Sacred Flowers of Kerala", collectively known as dasapushpam.

 The generic name Cardiospermum, which translates to "heart seeds", was given due to its large, black seeds, the white mark of which is reminiscent of a stylized heart.
 The specific epithet halicacabum comes from the Greek word for salt barrel and refers to the inflated fruits, after which the common name balloon vine is derived.

 Mudakathan (முடகத்தான்) in Tamil means "clears rheumatism".